-The proposed house would have a footprint of around 76sqm leaving an area of around only 42sqm of garden ground.
-The proposed floor plan shows that the two car parking spaces required to meet the parking standard would consume almost all of the useable garden ground for the proposed house, leaving very little useable space for outdoor activities when cars are parked.
-The lack of garden ground is a symptom of the plot size being too small to serve a new two-bedroom house.
+The proposed house would have a footprint of around 60sqm leaving an area of around only 20sqm of usable garden ground.
+The proposed floor plan shows that the two car parking spaces required to meet the parking standard would consume the majority of open space around the proposed house, leaving very little useable garden space for outdoor activities when cars are parked.
+The lack of garden ground is a symptom of the plot size being too small to serve a new two-bedroom two storey house.

-The house is also designed such that the windows serving the living space face the boundary walls which contain the site.
-Those walls measure around 2.4m high according to the applicant's drawings.
-The main living space would face the stone boundary wall to the north at a distance of less then 7m.
-The bedrooms would face the stone boundary wall to the east at a distance of less than 6.5m.
+The house is also designed such that the windows serving the main living space face the boundary walls which contain the site.
+Those walls measure around 2.5m high according to the applicant's drawings.
+The main living space would face the stone boundary wall to the north at a distance of less than 5m.
+The bedroom located at ground floor level would face the access gate to the north at a distance of around 6m.
 Such a limited aspect for the proposed new house would not create a good residential environment.